- RURAL DEVELOPMENT

 - ENVIRONMENT AND CLIMATE CHANGE

-As agreed between the Governments of Germany and Ghana, GIZ’s work currently focuses on the following priority areas:
+Following consultations between the German and Ghanaian Governments, GIZ’s work focuses on the following core issues and priority areas: